deadLabCary/lab-website/news/index.md

   tooltip: Lab updates
 ---

-# {% include icon.html icon="fa-solid fa-newspaper" %}News and updates
+# {% include icon.html icon="fa-solid fa-newspaper" %} Annual summaries and haphazard updates

 Check out updates from our lab below, including dispatches from the field, new members, and other general research news.
+Be sure to check back each summer for a more in-depth look at what the lab has been up to over the previous year!

 {% include section.html %}